RobertBurrellDonkin/library-management-system/README.md

     * For production use,
     * Responsibility of the token provider to add expired.
 So won't check.
 * Let's assume all attributes are required and that available copies and publication year must be positive.
+* 409 CONFLICT ->
+  * The client should GET the book before trying to borrow.
+If the book has been subsequently borrowed then the client state is in conflict with the server state.
+The client should retry the GET to discover when a copy has been returned/
+* TODO CAS approach for borrow